TochiChuks/Covid-19-Cases-Deaths/README.md

 # 1. Objective

-As part of a Data Analyst assignment for a public health agency, I was tasked with building an end-to-end analytics pipeline to monitor and evaluate the impact of COVID-19 globally.
+As part of a Data Analyst project for a public health agency, I was tasked with building an end-to-end analytics pipeline to monitor and evaluate the impact of COVID-19 globally.

 The agency needed a centralized reporting system that would: